 Margaret then gifted the logo to The Centre for Volunteering NSW who made it available to The International Association for Volunteer Effort (IAVE) for use as the International symbol for volunteering, and to Volunteering Australia.

 In 1997 Volunteering Australia, then the Australian Council for Volunteering, adopted the new name of ‘Volunteering Australia’ and announced its first funding arrangement.
 At this time each State/ Territory peak body also accepted the V as a common logo and began using the name Volunteering (…followed by the State/ Territory name).

 This announcement took place at the 7th National Conference on Volunteering in Sydney.
 At a closing dinner held at a restaurant at the Quay, a barge was floated down the harbour bearing the new V logo.
 This celebration was accompanied by a fireworks display.

 As early as 1998 some of the State/ Territory peak body network members, including Volunteering Australia discarded the red V as their logo.

-IAVE has continued to use the logo since 1986, using in every country conducting the International Conference.
+IAVE has continued to use the logo since 1986 and in every country conducting the International Conference.

-Now in 2013 Volunteering Australia is resuming the use of the Red V as part of its logo.
+In 2013 Volunteering Australia resumed the use of the Red V as part of its logo.